JakeTurner616/JakeTurner616.github.io/_posts/2022-10-06-reboot-to-bios.md

   height: 262
   alt: Asrock Restart to UEFI
 ---
-# reboot-to-bios
+# reboot-to-uefi

-A simple batch / bash file to act as a clone of ASROCK reboot to UEFI, but for non ASROCK motherboards.
+[reboot-to-uefi](https://github.com/JakeTurner616/reboot-to-uefi) is a simple batch / bash script to act as a clone of ASROCK reboot to UEFI, but for non ASROCK motherboards.

 # Usage (Windows):